 Recent developments in Europe have created compliance uncertainty regarding the processing of personal data from Europe.
-For example, the General Data Protection Regulation, or GDPR, which became effective in the E.U. on May 25, 2018, applies to our activities conducted from an establishment in the EU or related to products and services that we offer to E.U. users.
-The GDPR creates new compliance obligations applicable to our business, which could cause us to change our business practices, and increases financial penalties for noncompliance (including possible fines of up to 4% of global annual turnover for the preceding financial year or €20 million (whichever is higher) for the most serious infringements).
+For example, the General Data Protection Regulation, or GDPR, which became effective in the European Union (EU) on May 25, 2018, applies to our activities conducted from an establishment in the EU or related EU data subject.
+The GDPR creates new compliance obligations applicable to our business, which could cause us to change our business practices, and increases financial penalties for noncompliance (including possible fines of up to 4% of global annual turnover for the preceding financial year or €20 million, whichever is higher, for the most serious infringements).
+Further, as of January 1, 2021, and the expiry of transitional arrangements agreed to between the United Kingdom (UK) and EU, data processing in the United Kingdom is governed by a United Kingdom version of the GDPR (combining the GDPR and the Data Protection Act 2018), exposing us to two parallel sets of regulations, each of which potentially authorizes similar fines and other potentially divergent enforcement actions for certain violations.
+The GDPR and UK GDPR require, among other things, that personal information only be transferred outside of the European Economic Area, or the EEA, or the UK, respectively, to jurisdictions that have not been deemed adequate by the European Commission or by the UK data protection regulator, respectively, including the United States, if certain safeguards are taken to legitimize those data transfers.
+Recent legal developments in the EU have created complexity and uncertainty regarding such transfers.
+These recent developments require us to review and amend our uses of Standard Contractual Clauses involving the transfer of data covered by the GDPR or UK GDPR or UK, which could increase our compliance costs and adversely affect our business.
 As a result, we may need to modify the way we treat such information.